Name: 2002 Murder – Seguin

-In December 2002, Kasahara – a foreign student from Japan attending Texas Lutheran University in Seguin – held a party for her close friends to celebrate the end of the fall semester.
+On December 14, 2002, Kasahara – a foreign student from Japan attending Texas Lutheran University in Seguin – held a party for her close friends to celebrate the end of the fall semester.
 The following morning on Dec.
 14, a fire was reported in her apartment complex, and Kasahara was found dead inside her burned apartment.
 An autopsy determined she had been murdered.

 Guadalupe County Crime Stoppers will offer up to $1,000 for information leading to the arrest of the person/persons responsible for Kasahara’s death.
 To be eligible for the cash reward, individuals can submit a tip by calling 877-403-TIPS (8477) or online at www.gccsTIPS.com.
 Anyone with information can remain anonymous.